Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 #### Glossary & Acronyms

-- DFIR (Digital Forensics & Incident Response) <br>
+- DFIR - Digital Forensics & Incident Response <br>
   + ...it stands for

-- TDR (Threat Detection & Response) <br>
+- TDR - Threat Detection & Response <br>
-  + It refers to a collection of cybersecurity processes and solutions aiming at identifying, investigating, and responding to security threats.
+  + TDR refers to a collection of cybersecurity processes and solutions aiming at identifying, investigating, and responding to security threats.
   + TDR process
     1. Proactive Threat Hunting
        + The first step involves actively looking for potential threats that could jeopardize an organization’s digital assets.
 Unlike traditional security measures that react to threats, proactive threat hunting seeks to identify threats before they cause damages.